Wearable Technologies for Monitoring Upper Extremity Functions During Daily Life in Neurologically Impaired Individuals: Discussion

 \subsection{Monitoring kinematics only is not enough}

 The majority of the studies predominantly relied on IMUs and accelerometers.
 These choices were motivated by user-friendliness, extended recording capabilities spanning hours or days, and the devices' lightweight and affordability.
+Moreover, these technologies are very mature as they are widely used in many commercial applications beyond patient monitoring (\textit{e.g.}, modern smartphones embed IMUs).
 Such attributes make IMUs and accelerometers the natural choices for studies that require non-intrusiveness and portability to collect ecological data.
 A noteworthy observation from Figure \ref{piecharts} is that the studies utilizing accelerometers tended to have the largest participant populations \cite{Waddell2018, Lang2021}, and reached a favorable balance between expanding the number of recruited participants and maintaining extended recording durations \cite{Esbjornsson2022, Pau2021}.
 In this review, we excluded studies using smartphone-embedded IMUs as a source of information, given that they are not properly wearable devices.
-However, they provide a very user-friendly and affordable sensing solution to easily assess a large number of individuals (see \textit{e.g.}, Pratap \textit{et al.} who monitored almost 500 MS individuals \cite{Pratap2020}).
+However, they can provide a very user-friendly and affordable sensing solution to easily assess a large number of individuals (see \textit{e.g.}, Pratap \textit{et al.} who monitored almost 500 MS individuals with this strategy \cite{Pratap2020}).

-However, it is important to note that IMUs and accelerometers primarily offer global kinematic information, which can subsequently be processed to calculate activity metrics like counts and durations.
+It is important to note that IMUs and accelerometers primarily offer global kinematic information, which can subsequently be processed to calculate activity metrics like counts and durations.
+In fact, given the scope of this review -- where included papers monitored patients during daily life to quantify performance -- the use of activity metrics is pretty intuitive, as the performance domain directly relates to how individuals carry out activities in their typical environment.
 Yet, for a more in-depth analysis, particularly to understand specific types of grasps and the contextual nuances of UE functions, IMUs and accelerometers alone may prove insufficient.